-The Group operates under a wholesale banking license issued by Central Bank of Bahrain, to provide Treasury, Loan and Trade finance banking solutions.
-The Group's customer base includes primarily Corporate, Banks, Financial Institutions, Public Sector Companies, Governments and Semi-government Entities, in the GCC, MENA & European markets as well as other countries across the world.
+The Group operates under a wholesale banking license issued by CBB, to provide treasury, loan and trade finance solutions.
+The Group's customer base includes primarily corporate, banks, financial institutions, public sector companies, governments and semi-government entities in the GCC, MENA & European markets as well as selectively other countries across the world.

 The Group's largest single shareholder is Libyan Foreign Bank (99.50%); other shareholders comprise of National Bank of Yemen (0.28%) and Yemen Bank for Reconstruction and Development (0.22%).
-Libyan Foreign Bank (LFB) is 100% owned by the Central Bank of Libya.
+Libyan Foreign Bank is 100% owned by the Central Bank of Libya.